2pm-3.30pm South African time

 Presentations and recording now available (see below)

-Please join UN Women and Women in Informal Employment: Globalizing and Organizing (WIEGO) as we consider the South African case.
-Prominent workers leaders – Myrtle Witbooi and Rosheda Muller – will reflect on what the impacts have been on domestic workers and informal traders; Susan Kimathi from UN Women on women in informal agriculture and Mike Rogan and Thuli Moyo on the latest research findings on this topic.
+Participants joined UN Women and Women in Informal Employment: Globalizing and Organizing (WIEGO) as we considered the South African case.
+Prominent workers leaders – Myrtle Witbooi and Rosheda Muller – reflected on what the impacts have been on domestic workers and informal traders; Susan Kimathi from UN Women on women in informal agriculture and Mike Rogan and Thuli Moyo on the latest research findings on this topic.

 Date: October 21, 2020

 Time: 2 - 3.30 pm (GMT+2) / 8 - 9.30 am (EST)

 Myrtle Witbooi – President of the International Domestic Workers Federation (IDWF) and General Secretary of the South African Domestic Service and Allied Workers Union (SADSAWU)

 Rosheda Muller – President of the South African Informal Traders Alliance (SAITA)

 Susan Kimathi – Head, Women Micro-entrepreneurs, UN Women